youngker/apparmor-wiki/apparmor_compiler_development_guide.md

 - This document is a general overview, and some hints and tips.
 It can't cover everything the code does.

 # TODO

+The parser is an old code base that is slowly being modernized, as such it has all the warts of both old and new at the same time.
+The goal currently is to make adding new code easier and slowly finish moving the old code over to new patterns.